adara-code/lucreCash_Backend_Serverside/README.md

 # Lucre Cash App
 An app for tracking finances that uses REST API to tell users of their present financial situation and ideal financial situation given their current income.

+## Click the links below to test the deployed versions
+Test the backend api using Postman https://lucrecash-api.up.railway.app/
+- Routes (/signup, /login, /dashboard)
+    -/signup
+    On Postman, click on body > select raw > select JSON Create an object using the keys: "fullnames, username, email, password" and add matching values.
+    Click send

+Test both the frontend and backend apps integrated together https://lucrecash.up.railway.app/

 ## How to run the app
 1. Fork or download the app
 2. Navigate to the backend folder